NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### SPI Bus

 SPI devices can be chained together on the same shared data lines, which are typically labeled `COPI` (or `MOSI`), `CIPO` (or `MISO`), and `SCK`, often with an additional `CS` (or `SS`).
-Each SPI device requires its own individual cable-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line of that device low (aka active-low).
+Each SPI device requires its own individual chip-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line of that device low (aka active-low).
 SPI runs at MHz speeds and is useful for large data block transfers.

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
-* Many low-cost SPI-based SD card modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
+* SD-card compatibility depends on the card, breakout hardware, voltage translation, and the storage library used by the target.
+FAT32 is widely supported on embedded Arduino setups, while maximum card size and long-filename support vary by library and configuration.
-  * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
-We recommend 32GB SD cards due to overall lowest cost (smaller SD cards actually becoming _more_ expensive).
+  * Validate the exact card and module combination on the target hardware before relying on it for configuration, logging, or autosave.
 * Many various graphical displays may have an additional `DC` (or `RS`) pin, which is required to be connected to any open digital pin in addition to its `CS` pin.
   * There is often an additional `Reset` (or `RST`) pin that needs either wired to an open digital pin for MCU control, otherwise typically will need hard-tied to a HIGH signal (such as that from `Vcc`) in order for the display to function/turn-on.
   * There is also often an additional `LED` (or `BL`) pin that controls the backlight that can be either optionally wired to an open digital or analog pin for MCU control, otherwise can be hard-tied typically to a HIGH signal (such as that from `Vcc`) in order to stay always-on, or simply left disconnected for device default.